This ginger chicken soup with potstickers is easy to whip up and super comforting. A handful of ingredients and frozen potstickers is all you need.

 - green onion

-- In a small pot heat the chicken broth, unwrapped ginger chews, soy sauce and sesame oil
+- In a small pot heat the chicken broth, ginger powder, soy sauce and sesame oil

 - In a separate pot boil some water and cook the frozen potstickers per manufacturer instruction (I tend to cook mine a few minutes longer, until the color of the outside is pale and soft)